Association of Hyperbaric Oxygen Therapy with... (2026 study) Skip to main content

 What This Means for Canadian Patients

 For Canadian patients with advanced peripheral arterial disease and chronic ulcers, these findings suggest that hyperbaric oxygen therapy could be a valuable add-on treatment.
-By reducing platelet reactivity, HBOT may help improve blood flow to ischemic limbs and potentially aid in the healing of difficult-to-treat wounds.
+By reducing platelet reactivity, HBOT may help improve blood flow to ischaemic limbs and potentially aid in the healing of difficult-to-treat wounds.

 Canadian Relevance